zakzackr/til/object-oriented-programming/association/interface/extends-multiple-interfaces.md

 ## Extends multiple interfaces
 An interface can extend any number of interfaces, unlike a class, which can extend only one other class.
+So, the child interface inherits the abstract methods of the parent interface.

 ### Example
 ref: object-oriented-programming/association/interface/data-structure-interfaces.java